Arka1212/Live-Class-Monitoring-System-Face-Emotion-Recognition/README.md

 This model also performed good with training accuracy of 64.96% and validation accuracy of 65.58%.
 Though was not able to beat the first CNN model's accuracy score.

 So, first CNN model is saved as its the model with highest accuracy and can be used to develop a face emotion detection web application.

+##  Real Time Emotion Recognition

+In this repository I have made a front end emotion recognition application using streamlit .This model was deployed on heroku also.

+Streamlit Link :-

+Heroku Link :-

+Steps for hosting this application in local environment:

+1. Create a new virtual environment with python.
+2. Install streamlit, tensorflow, opencv, streamlit-webrtc packages.
+3. Download the app.py, CNN_model_B.h5, CNN_model_B.json & haarcascade_frontalface_default.xml to a local folder in your machine.
+4. In the new virtual environment using command prompt go to the local folder where the above files are downloaded run the command : streamlit run app.py.
+5. The application will open up in your local browser.
+6. Sometimes it may show 'NotReadableError: Video Source Not Found'.
+This is because the web cam of the particular laptop is in use in other software and needs access to the webapp.

+Note: Sometimes you have to refresh 2-3 times to get the app running successfully